Written by Bill Wilson

 The major problem I saw with Picking Up the Pieces is it tried too hard for the laughs.
 Having Kiefer Sutherland as Bobo, a Texas Trooper who’s been involved with Candy driving around in a car marked Texas State Copper is just ridiculous.
 There are many such moments in the film.
 Instead of being humorous, it just comes off as lame.

 Parts of the story don’t work.
-You have a town where miracles are supposedly occurring, and yet at the same time people are lining up to fleece people coming looking for their own miracles.
+You have a town where miracles are supposedly occurring, and yet at the same time, people are lining up to fleece people coming looking for their own miracles.
 The entire town seems like something out of Sodom and Gomorrah with prostitutes are lined right outside the church where this hand – supposedly of the Virgin Mary (but we know the truth) is on display.
 There’s a point where absurd crosses over into ridiculous and Arau goes way beyond that point in this film.

 The casting is horrible as well.
 Sharon Stone is the only bright spot and after the first five minutes, she’s not seen again for most of the film.
 David Schwimmer usually seems to play the same character in each role, and this one is no exception.
-This part here is like Ross Geller gets an acting job as a priest.
-Kiefer Sutherland adds nothing in the role as Bobo.
+This part here is like Ross Geller getting an acting job as a priest.
+Kiefer Sutherland adds nothing to the role of Bobo.
 Woody Allen is a total miss in a part that also could have been one of life’s little ironies.
 He’s got more chemistry and believability when he’s interacting with the dog than he has with anyone else in the film.

 The cast reads like a who’s who at times and there were plenty of familiar faces in addition to the ones I mentioned.
 The problem is that no one stands out.
 Every performance is mediocre; more like they are enamored of having on their acting resume that they were in “a Woody Allen” film.